Frequently Asked QuestionsHow can I watch FIRST POSITION?

 How long did it take to edit?

-The film took approximately one year to edit.
+The film took nearly a year to edit.
 Crafting hundreds of hours of footage into a 94 minute movie takes a long time!
-(That’s why the DVD extras are going to be FULL OF BONUS MATERIAL).

 What age range is the film suitable for?